 - Soil type: Neutral

-- Seeding rate: 3g per square meter, so 50g will cover about 16 square meters
+- Seeding rate: 3g per square meter, so 20g will cover just over 6.5 square meters

 - Approximate flowers: grasses ratio: 53:47